Date: 3 May 2015. Screening My Hatch

 part is soft, and the hook side was included in my screen kit.

 opening window in my pilothouse.
-There's plenty.
+There is plenty leftover for

 1/4" Velcro leftovers on left in photo.